rmarti55/rockPaperScissor/README.md

 # rockPaperScissor
-a rock paper scissor game that I will be building out.
+A rock paper scissor game that I will be building out.